Our Extra Virgin Olive Oils

 Certified Organic | Made in California

-Our oils are the result of a mindful and passionate dedication to excellence, from orchard to bottle and are certified organic by California Certified Organic Farmers (CCOF).
+Our extra virgin olive oils are the result of a mindful and passionate dedication to excellence, from orchard to bottle and are certified organic by California Certified Organic Farmers (CCOF).
 Our olives are grown, harvested, milled, blended and bottled entirely on the ranch.
 At Tuscan agronomist and olive oil production consultant Maurizio Castelli's recommendation, in 1997 we imported the "Maserati of olive oil mills" (our state-of-the-art Rapanelli frantoio), now an integral part of the cold-process production unique to McEvoy Ranch.

 You can always try the olive oils currently available at our Ferry Building shop in San Francisco and our pop-up shop at SFO.
 You can also order our olive oils from us here, or use our Store Locator page to find a retailer near you.